• Skip to main content

 a) No Expiration on Accounts: Unlike most agencies, the fixed-fee accounts purchased with us never expire, allowing you to buy in bulk at a lower price without worrying about unused accounts expiring.

 b) Compliance: We strictly adhere to federal and state laws, including HIPAA, GLBA, TCPA, and FDCPA, ensuring full regulatory compliance for dental collections.
-We also follow all Credit Bureau Reporting laws.
+We offer Credit Bureau Reporting (compliant with 2025 regulations).

 c) Seamless Integration: We integrate with popular billing software like EagleSoft and Dentrix, enabling easy transfer of accounts through a simple interface, saving you time and hassle.